mtlynch/mtlynch.io/content/book-reports/stop-worrying-start-living/index.md

 ### Formula for Solving Worry Situations

 1. Figure out the worst-case scenario for the thing that worries you.
-1. Find a way to accept that outcome, if it were to happen.
+1. Find a way to accept that outcome if it were to happen.
 1. Devote your time to improving the outcome.

 If you can accept the worst-case scenario, then anything above that is an improvement.